Laknath1996/oldweb/_pages/03_research.md

 <div style="text-align: center"><img src="{{site.url}}/images/projects5.png" width="631" height="300" /></div>

-Systemic diseases such as diabetes, hypertension, atherosclerosis are among the leading causes of annual human mortality rate.
-It is suggested that retinal and conjunctival vascular tortuosity is a potential biomarker for such systemic diseases.
-Most importantly, it is observed that the tortuosity depends on the thickness of these vessels.
-Therefore, selective calculation of tortuosity within specific vessel thicknesses is required depending on the disease being analysed.
-In this paper, we propose a thickness sensitive vessel extraction framework that is primarily applicable for studies related to retinal and conjunctival vascular tortuosity.
-The framework uses a Convolutional Neural Network based on the IterNet architecture to obtain probability maps of the entire vasculature.
-They are then processed by a multi-scale vessel enhancement technique that exploits both fine and coarse structural vascular details of these probability maps in order to extract vessels of specified thicknesses.
-We evaluated the proposed framework on four datasets including DRIVE and SBVPI, and obtained Matthew's Correlation Coefficient values greater than 0.71 for all the datasets.
-In addition, the proposed framework was utilized to determine the association of diabetes with retinal and conjunctival vascular tortuosity.
-We observed that retinal vascular tortuosity (Eccentricity based Tortuosity Index) of the diabetic group was significantly higher ($p < .05$) than that of the non-diabetic group and that conjunctival vascular tortuosity (Total Curvature normalized by Arc Length) of diabetic group was significantly lower ($p < .05$) than that of the non-diabetic group.
-These observations were in agreement with the literature, strengthening the suitability of the proposed framework.

 * **Designing a Cost Effective Dry Contact sEMG Sensor System for Controlling a Bionic Hand [Final Year Project] (Feb 2019 - Feb 2020)**\\
 Advisors : Dr. Simon Kappel, Dr. Thilina Lalitharatne, Institution : Bionics Laboratory, University of Moratuwa, Sri Lanka.\\